A guide to upgrade subversion to 1.14

 Switch the DNS/ELB to the new server.

-If users are accessing the server via a hardcode IP/hostname that can’t be switched , it’s necessary to configure a reverse proxy on the old instance after the migration, so that jobs such as Jenkins build or Master-slave synchronization continues serves well.
+If users are accessing the server via a hardcoded IP/hostname that can’t be switched easily, it’s necessary to configure a reverse proxy on the old instance after the migration, so that jobs such as Jenkins build or Master-slave synchronization continue to serve well.

 Summary